- What is bankruptcy? A guide to Australian Bankruptcy

 There are a few ways to deal with this excess.

-- The trustee will sell the vehicle and, if this is Daniel’s only vehicle, any proceeds of the sale above motor vehicle asset threshold will go to the trustee.
-The remaining $7,900 will go back to Daniel so that he can purchase another vehicle within the limit of the threshold.
+- The trustee will sell the vehicle and, if this is Daniel’s only vehicle, any sale proceeds above the motor vehicle asset threshold will go to the trustee.
+The remaining $9,100 will go back to Daniel so he can purchase another vehicle within the limit of the threshold.

 - Neither of the above may occur.
 The trustee may determine that it’s not commercial to even deal with the car at all, although this tends to only happen when there is a very small excess amount.

 Watch our video to learn more about what happens to vehicle assets in bankruptcy